This Privacy Notice explains how the University of Cumbria (“we”, “our”, “us”) will handle personal data as an employer.

 - Directly from you e.g.

-- as part of the job application and selection process,
+- as part of the job application and selection process explained in our Job Applicant Privacy Notice

-- complete surveys, training or provide information through any of our processes
+- when you complete surveys, training or provide information through any of our processes

 - From third parties e.g.